Tau5/mkrandom/README.md

 # Mkrandom

-Mkrandom is a vita homebrew to randomize mario kart races, it randomizes the rules of the game (e.g. objects, speed, etc.)
+Mkrandom is vita homebrew to randomize mario kart races, it randomizes the rules of the game (e.g. objects, speed, etc.)
+It is a companion app for a mario kart game

 ## Extended permissions required